The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 • A very affordable price, especially when taking advantage of promotions.

-• The possibility of adjusting its sleeve length.
+• The ability to adjust the sleeve length.

 Areas for improvement

-• An inconsistent neck size compared to the sizing (but it will be a good point for the few men who always have difficulty closing the top button ).
+• A neck size that is inconsistent with the sizing (but this will be a good point for the few men who always have trouble closing the top button ).

 • A confection that leaves a little to be desired.